10 Things You Should Know Before Getting Started on Invisalign.

 Although Invisalign has its limitations, the powerful technology behind the system is constantly advancing to widen its scope of treatments, and experienced Invisalign dentists can typically treat a broader spectrum of orthodontic problems.

-You May Get Temporary Discomfort
+4. You May Experience Some Initial Discomfort

 All orthodontic treatments can make your mouth feel tender at first.
 Invisalign generally causes a little soreness during the first few days of wearing a new aligner.